Beyond Ensembles: Simulating All-Atom Protein Dynamics in a Learned Latent Space: Results and Discussion

 \paragraph{\AtwoAR: two-dimensional surface.} The reference surface forms a diagonal valley, indicating coordinated changes in TM3–6 and TM3–7 during activation. \textit{Langevin} covers this valley most extensively, including the transition corridor connecting inactive and active-like regions.
 The \textit{Autoregressive NN} follows the same valley with a tighter footprint, giving good alignment near the basin center but under-sampling the flanks. \textit{Koopman} identifies the central basin yet shows stiffer, more isotropic contours; barriers appear sharper and the diagonal anisotropy is reduced, which limits coverage along the transition path.

-\paragraph{One-dimensional slices.} Along TM3–7 (top-right), \textit{Langevin} and the \textit{NN} track the position of the principal minimum and its curvature, with \textit{Langevin} retaining broader support across the valley shoulders. \textit{Koopman} exhibits a narrow well and steeper rise away from the minimum, consistent with its tendency to compress variance on the 2D map.
+\paragraph{One-dimensional slices.} The 1D free energy profiles (Fig.~\ref{fig:AtwoAR_fes}, right column) quantify these deviations.
+Along TM3–7 (top-right), \textit{Langevin} and the \textit{NN} track the position of the principal minimum and its curvature, with \textit{Langevin} retaining broader support across the valley shoulders. \textit{Koopman} exhibits a narrow well and steeper rise away from the minimum, consistent with its tendency to compress variance on the 2D map.
 Along TM3–6 (bottom-right), \textit{Langevin} again follows the reference profile across both flanks, while the \textit{NN} stays close near the minimum but with a slightly skewed tail. \textit{Koopman} produces a compact basin and elevated shoulders, which reduces sampling of the transition corridor toward larger TM3–6 distances limiting its exploration of the activation corridor and showing that the non-linear propagators are more effective at tracing the complete activation pathway.

-\subsection{Outlook}
+\section{Outlook}

 Our comparison reveals a fundamental trade-off between the stability of data-driven models and the fine-grained physical accuracy of score-guided methods.
 This points toward several promising future directions.
-First is the development of hybrid propagators that could leverage neural networks for stable, long-horizon integration of slow collective motions while using a score-guided Langevin update for local, high-frequency side-chain sampling to ensure thermodynamic correctness.
-Second, a key avenue for improvement is the end-to-end training of the encoder and propagator to discover a latent representation optimized for stable temporal evolution.
-Such a latent space could be made more robust by enforcing thermodynamic consistency constraints or by explicitly training the model with a denoising objective, where it learns to predict the original protein structure from an input dataset to which noise has been added.
-For greater realism, models require rigorous kinetic calibration to match simulation or experimental timescales and should incorporate stronger physical priors like symmetry-aware (SE(3)) architectures, though their computational cost remains a significant challenge for large proteins.
+First, motivated by the complementary strengths observed in Table~\ref{tab:dihedral_jsd} (autoregressive NN for backbone, Langevin for side-chains), we envision hybrid propagators that leverage neural networks for the stable, long-horizon integration of slow collective motions, while employing a score-guided Langevin update for local, high-frequency sampling to ensure thermodynamic correctness.
+Second, while our TICA analysis confirms that GLDP captures physical timescales and memory effects on complex systems where baselines fail, future work could enforce explicit kinetic constraints during training, such as spectral matching losses, to further refine this fidelity.
+Third, addressing the need for transferability, moving beyond a fixed backbone to the end-to-end training of the encoder and propagator on multi-protein datasets could discover latent representations optimized for generalizable temporal evolution, potentially bridging the gap between generalist foundation models and the high thermodynamic fidelity required for specific drug targets.